magoo/Blockchain-Graveyard/advice.md

 ### About

-This started as `bitcoin_breaches.txt` on my laptop.
-After 30 or so entries, I figured this would help bring [Starting Up Security][SUSS] to the BTC / ETH community.
+This started as `bitcoin_breaches.txt` on my laptop and figured it would pair well with [Starting Up Security][SUSS] for the BTC / ETH community.
 A much more broad list exists [here at bitcointalk][bitcointalk] that includes scams and fraud.

 Feel free to suggest additions to the graveyard or advice section in pull requests.